Interested in a hands-on learning experience for developing LLM applications?

 Computer age statistical inference

 Computer Age Statistical Inference is a book aimed at data scientists who are looking to learn about the theory behind machine learning and statistical inference.
-The authors have taken a unique approach in this book, as they have not only introduced many different topics, but they have also included a few examples of how these ideas can be applied in practice.
+The authors have taken a unique approach in this book, as they have not only introduced many different topics but have also included a few examples of how these ideas can be applied in practice.

 The book starts off with an introduction to statistical inference and then progresses through chapters on linear regression models, logistic regression models, statistical model selection, and variable selection.
 There are several appendices that provide additional information on topics such as confidence intervals and variable importance.
 This book is great for anyone looking for an introduction to machine learning or statistics.

 Computer Age Statistical Inference is a book that introduces students to the field of statistical inference in a modern computational setting.
 It covers topics such as Bayesian inference and nonparametric methods, which are essential for data science.
-In particular, this book focuses on Bayesian classification methods and their application to real world problems.
-It discusses how to develop models for continuous and discrete data, how to evaluate model performance, how to choose between parametric and nonparametric methods, how to incorporate prior distributions into your model, and much more.
+In particular, this book focuses on Bayesian classification methods and their application to real-world problems.

 5 Beginner level statistics books for data science